mozilla/spidernode/README.md

 To enable building and running Node.js with SpiderMonkey, a V8 API shim (SpiderShim) is created on top of the SpiderMonkey API.
 This is based on Microsoft's [node-chakracore](https://github.com/nodejs/node-chakracore), but it doesn't share much code with it besides the build system integration.

 ### Current status
 This is a _work in progress_, and Node cannot be successfully built yet because of the missing V8 APIs causing linker errors when building the Node.js binary.
 So far enough of the V8 API has been implemented to enable running a minimal JavaScript program on top of SpiderShim.
-More specifically [this test case](https://github.com/mozilla/spidernode/blob/master/deps/spidershim/test/hello-world.cpp) currently passes.
+More specifically [these tests](https://github.com/mozilla/spidernode/blob/master/deps/spidershim/test) currently pass.
 Nothing else will work out of the box yet!

 The build system integration can be improved.